avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

     var: jenkins_service_status
 ```

+**Explanation:**

+* `Update APT cache`: This task updates the local package cache on the target system.
+It ensures that the system has the latest information about available.

+* `Ensure JDK is installed`: This task ensures that the default Java Runtime Environment (JRE) is installed on the target system.
+It installs the package default-jre if it's not already installed.

+* `Add Jenkins apt key to the system`: Adds the Jenkins repository's GPG key to the APT keyring on the target system. `The jenkins_repo_key_url` variable should contain the URL of the Jenkins repository's GPG key.

+* `Add Jenkins apt repository`: Adds the Jenkins APT repository to the system's list of package sources.
+The jenkins_repo_url variable should contain the URL of the Jenkins APT repository. `The update_cache: yes` option ensures that the APT cache is updated after adding the repository.

+* `Install Jenkins`: Installs the Jenkins package on the target system.

+* `Start Jenkins service`: This task starts the Jenkins service and ensures that it is enabled to start on boot.

+* `Check Jenkins service status` : Checks the status of the Jenkins service.
+The `ignore_errors: yes` option allows the playbook to continue even if there is an error (e.g. if the service is not found).
+The result is registered in the jenkins_service_status variable.

+* `Display Jenkins service status` : This task simply displays the status of the Jenkins service.
+It can be helpful for debugging and understanding the result of the previous task.

 3. `Default` variables: This role comes with default values for the Jenkins repository URL and key URL.
 You can find these defaults in the `defaults/main.yml` file within the role directory.

 ```yaml